nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `range edit e/johndoe@example.com from/6 to/10`
   * Sets the email address of the 6th to 10th contacts in the address book to `johndoe@example.com`
 * `range delete from/2 to/3`
-  * Deletes the 2nd and 3rd contacts in the Address Book
+  * Deletes the 2nd and 3rd contacts in the address book

 ### Chaining Commands: `&&`